 I did not write these characters into the story; they magically appeared and I could not ignore them.
 I’ve thought a lot about where they came from, and I do have an answer.
-I once helped out at a Special Olympics type of event, and I was amazed at the joy, talent and fortitude of the athletes.
+I help out at Special Olympics type of events, and the first time I did, I was amazed at the joy, talent and fortitude of the athletes.
 Later, in my creative writing class at Chapman, a young woman (I’ll call her Sally) came to school with the biggest smile I’ve ever seen.
 She entered the class in a motorized wheel chair.
 She had been born with Spina Bifida.
 Her wheelchair had a compressor which provided oxygen, yet here she was earning her college degree and writing a novel.
 She also volunteered to mentor parents whose children were born with Spina Bifida.
-Talk about heroes!
+Talk about the “right stuff”!
 Meeting Sally was the day I stopped complaining about petty problems.
-Whenever I started to whine, I remembered her positive spirit, and I’ve met lots of heroes since then, which is why I added a page to my website for stories of “real life” (RL) heroes.
+Whenever I start to whine, I remembered her positive spirit, and I’ve met lots of people like her since then, which is why I added a page to my website for stories of “real life” (RL) heroes.
 When writing Evil Speaks, Amir, Kami and Chaz leaped out of my head and onto the pages, and they continue to raise their voices and be heard.
 I was nervous, because I had to do this right or not at all.
 I’m so grateful for these characters!

 As a teacher, I’ve also worked with children with diverse challenges: autistim, Asperger’s Syndrome, processing problems, behavior and discipline problems, ADHD, and on.
 Since writing the novel, I’ve become an advocate for people with physical and mental differences.
 Children with these challenges are bullied more than others, and we need to educate our youth and encourage business owners to hire people with physical and metal differences.
-NOD, the National Organization for the Disabled, helps train employers.
-I’m volunteering to help out at the Special Olympics, and doing what I can to spread the word.
+NOD, the National Organization on Disability, helps train employers.
+I volunteer to help out at the Special Olympics and am doing what I can to spread the word.
 I did not write the series with all of this in mind, but I do hope it will shine a light on the concepts of inclusion and social interaction.

 Do you use any of your students as characters?